earthlingmusic/earthlingmusic.github.io/docs/_posts/2022-07-05-cloud-kinski-the-best-space-alien-band-on-planet-earth.md

 Q: Tell us about your Fusion show.
 Besides your three musicians, how many extra performers did you have at your Fusion show?

-A: We brought 10 extra performers to Fusion festival. [link] By the end of the show we had 40 extra performers.
+A: We brought 10 extra performers to Fusion festival.
+By the end of the show we had 40 extra performers.

 Q: How did you increase the number of extra performers during the show from 10 to 40?